At home, Coady has a different leadership role as a father of three young children.

 "We all know racism is there and it's about not waiting for it to happen but making sure we do things before it happens."

-Coady is among the Premier League players who have produced learning resources for the next phase of the Premier League's No Room For Racism initiative that will be used in more than 18,000 schools as part of the Premier League Primary Stars programme.
+Coady is among the Premier League players who star in learning resources for the PL's ongoing No Room For Racism initiative which are available for more than 18,000 schools as part of the Premier League Primary Stars programme.

-One message he wants to convey is how crucial it is to speak to someone you trust if you witness racism.
+One message he wants to convey is how crucial it is to speak to someone you trust if you experience or witness racism.

 "As soon it happens, tell someone, straightaway," he says.
 "It's important you report it, tell your parents or friends, people who can make things happen.